Twice-weekly exercise can improve older people’s memory

 The new guidelines were issued by the American Academy of Neurology and this new method could replace prescribed medication.

-Regular exercise is very beneficial as not only does it help older people with mobility problems who need easy access walk in showers and other mobility aids in the home as they struggle to get around, it can also help prevent dementia.
+Regular exercise is very beneficial as not only does it help older people with mobility problems who need easy access walk in baths and showers and other mobility aids in the home as they struggle to get around, it can also help prevent dementia.

 Exercise to help people with MCI